digitalunited/components/README.md

 <?= $component->myFancyPublicFunction() ?>
 ```

-You may use separate view files depending on the $theme-param, if "theme" param is specified, $theme.view.php will be rendered.
+You may use separate view files depending on the $view-param, if "view" param is specified, $view.view.php will be rendered.
 Default: view.php

 ## Less and coffe, assets
 Could be handled with with Grunt or whatever.